Updated: Mar 7

 With those words I looked over at Leno who now gritted his teeth and lowered his arms.
 My eyes boggled back and forth between the two, because I was unsure if Jay would really kill Leno right now.

 “Kill me then fool.
 If that’s what you think is right.
-I’ve watched you, Marco, and Ray since we were all kids, but if Ray was here right now --I’d tell him the same thing again and again just before he died.”
+I’ve watched you, Marco, and Ray since we were all kids, but if Ray were here right now --I’d tell him the same thing again and again just before he died.”
 Jay cocked back the gun and moved closer to Leno.
 “I would tell him, just like I’m telling you, not to go looking for a war that you are not prepared for.”

 Jay’s arm stayed outstretched towards Leno, with the gun still pointed in his face.
-It was almost as if I was frozen in time, watching the two men I loved at odds because of this life we lived in.
+It was almost as if I were frozen in time, watching the two men I loved at odds because of this life we lived in.

 A black car pulled up to our house and I realized it was Rocko’s car, with some of the other gang in the back seat.